ptomulik/typeout/README.rst

 case template from a meta-sequence of types and it performs series of checks on each type from the sequence.
-The problem is, that when something goes wrong at runtime and you start investigating the issue, the default output from test runner (``--log_level=test_suite``) may be not informative.
-The test runner usually shows you just brief result of failed checks without information about the name of the element from meta-sequence for which the test failed, or (with higher ``log_level``) this information is encoded in mangled type names that are not human readable.
+The problem is, that when something goes wrong at runtime and you start investigating the issue, the default output from test runner may be not informative.
+The test runner usually shows you just brief result of failed checks without information about the (type) name of the element from meta-sequence for which the test failed, or (with ``--log_level=test_suite`` for example) the crucial information is encoded in mangled type names that are not human readable (at least in some compilers, e.g. g++).
 One possible approach to cope with this problem is to provide user-readable messages with full information about currently processed types.

 The usage example of `BOOST_AUTO_TEST_CASE_TEMPLATE()`_ (from its documentation) is::